Frequently Asked Questions

 The fee is assessed annually on a fiscal year basis (July 1 - June 30).

-The law specifies that the Board of Equalization (BOE) will collect the fee.
-A billing notice will be mailed to property owners in the SRA each year, much like vehicle registration renewals.
-As specified by law, the BOE will collect the fee pursuant to the Fee Collection Procedures Law as found in Section 55001 et seq of the California Revenue and Taxation Code.
+The law specifies that the BOE collect the fee.
+A billing notice is mailed to property owners in the SRA each year, much like vehicle registration renewals.
+As specified by law, the BOE collects the fee pursuant to the Fee Collection Procedures Law as found in Section 55001, et seq., of the California Revenue and Taxation Code.

 The fee is due within 30 days of the date on the billing notice.

-If the total amount of your Fire Prevention Fee bill is not paid within 30 days of the date on the billing notice, the BOE will mail a late notice, which may include interest and penalties.
-The BOE may take other actions in order to collect any unpaid fees.
-For further information or to make payment arrangements, please visit the BOE website at http://www.boe.ca.gov/sptaxprog/fire_prev_fee.htm or contact the BOE directly at 1-800-400-7115.
+If the total amount of the Fire Prevention Fee bill is not paid within 30 days from the date of the billing notice, the BOE mails a late notice which may include interest and penalties.
+The BOE may take other actions to collect any unpaid fees.
+For further information or to make payment arrangements, visit the BOE website at: http://www.boe.ca.gov/sptaxprog/fire_prev_fee.htm.

-If I do not pay the fee before the deadline, are there penalty or delinquency charges?
-Yes.
-If you do not pay your fee prior to its due date, an additional 10% penalty may be added to your bill.
-In addition, interest may be added to the past due fee amount.
+If the bill is not paid by the due date, a 10% penalty is added to the bill.
+In addition, interest may be added to the fee amount.

-If you own a habitable structure in the SRA, you should receive a bill.
-The fee is not due until 30 days after the date printed on your bill.
+If a person owns a habitable structure in the SRA, they should receive a bill.
+The fee is due 30 days from the date of the bill.

-If you received a bill from the BOE addressed to your old address, you can provide your new address with your bill payment.
-If you have moved since June 30, 2011 and think BOE may not have a current address, please contact the BOE at 1-800-400-7115 to notify them of your new address.
+If a bill from the BOE was addressed to an old address, a new address may be provided with the bill payment.
+If the property owner moved and believes the BOE may not have his current address, the property owner should notify the BOE of the new address by calling 1-800-400-7115.